TaurVil/VilgalysFogel_Amboseli_admixture/04_hybrid-zone-structure/04.4_Timing_of_Divergence/README.md

 ```

 Once all output files have been obtained, we will process them in R to get a single data object (see code below), included here as PSMC_results.RData.
-This data object can then be used to create figure S7 (`figureS7.R`).
+This data object can then be used to create figure S7 in R using the script `figureS7.R`.

 ```console
 # in R